GfSE/SAF-Specification/stakeholders.md

 * Which operational activity shall be executed by which operational performer in the operational story?
 * Which standards, protocols and format specifications are associated with a specific interface?

-  ***Rationale:  In my role., i need to validate if they fit the purpose of the system and conform the systems concepts.***
+  ***Rationale:  In my role, I need to validate if they fit the purpose of the system and are complaint to the systems concepts.***
 * Which system function is addressed by system requirement?
 * Which system functions are dependent on a systems mode or state?
 * Which users does the system support?

   ***Rationale:  In my role, I need to delegate the realization of HMI to subsystems.***
-* Who are the Stakeholders involved in the intended solution?
+* Who are the (Major) Stakeholders involved in the intended solution?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Who provides the inputs to a critical function?
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
-* what is the logical breakdown of the system ?
 # User
 Definition - User:
 Individual or group that interacts with a system or benefits from a system during its utilization, [ISO/IEC 15288:2022 - Systems engineering - System life-cycle processes]